guhjy/2015ori-1/materials/study_02/consent-form.md

 ## Benefits

-You will receive 100 euros at the end of the face-to-face interview, with a potential additional 100 euros if your fabricated results are one of the three that are hardest to detect (out of 20).
+You will receive 100 euros 2-4 weeks after the end of the face-to-face interview, with a potential additional 100 euros if your fabricated results are one of the three that are hardest to detect (out of 20).

 Your participation will help us investigate the performance of statistical methods to detect fabricated data.
 We focus on studying the statistical properties (e.g., the power and the false positive rate) of methods to detect data fabrication, where the goal is to examine whether these statistical methods are valuable to apply in practice.